JD2112/methylr/README.md

 ## Workflow summaries
 ### Input dataset

 A test dataset from a previously published result ([GSE207426](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE207426)) with RAW IDAT files for Illumina EPIC array can be found at [https://sourceforge.net/projects/methylr/](https://sourceforge.net/projects/methylr/).
 The test  dataset contains three samples in each group and the samples collected from solid tissue (will not work for 'Cell type heterogeneity').
-More about the dataset can be found on the *Methylome analysis for prediction of long and short-term survival in glioblastoma patients from the Nordic trial*
+More about the dataset can be found on the *[Methylome analysis for prediction of long and short-term survival in glioblastoma patients from the Nordic trial](https://www.frontiersin.org/articles/10.3389/fgene.2022.934519/abstract)* (Lysiak, M et al; 2022)

 ### Component tools
 1. methylysis: [ChAMP](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3904520/); [minfi](https://academic.oup.com/bioinformatics/article/30/10/1363/267584?login=true)